101 Smart Ways To Improve Your Relationship Right This SECOND

-All relationships need a little pick-me-up sometimes—even the best ones.
-To that end, YourTango has compiled a list of 101 ways to reconnect with your significant other, right now.
-These actions will make your partner feel loved, appreciated and desired, and will, in turn, make you feel more connected to him/her.
+All relationships need a little pick-me-up sometimes, even the best ones.
+To that end, we've compiled a list of 101 ways to reconnect with your significant other right this moment.
+These actions will make your partner feel loved, appreciated and desired and will, in turn, make you feel more connected to him/her.
 Whether you'd like to increase intimacy, find a thoughtful way to say "I love you," or just show your honey some gratitude, we're sure you'll find something useful in the list below.

-And since the world (and our site!) is full of loving, creative souls, we hope you'll share with us, in the comments section below, the special ways you share love and strengthen your bond with your significant other.
-We hope you'll bookmark this page and refer back to it whenever you need relationship inspiration.
+And since the world (and our site!) is full of loving, creative souls, we hope you'll share with us in the comments section below the special ways you share love and strengthen your bond with your significant other.
 Read the whole list, or skip to your favorite category from the list below.

 2. Next time you're in bed pull the covers over your head and have a whispered conversation.
 If you whisper first he'll probably whisper back—it's incredibly intimate.

 3. Listen to each other.
 Think you already do that?
 Try active listening.
-Ask your partner to talk about something, and after each sentence (or paragraph) repeat what you heard.
+Ask your partner to talk about something and after each sentence (or paragraph) repeat what you heard.
 Start with, "I heard..."
 You don't have to repeat back the words verbatim, just say what you think she said.
 If you misinterpret or leave out anything, your partner will correct you.
 Take turns doing this.
 It's great for intense discussions, arguments, or just a weekly ritual to improve communication.
-How To Communicate Effectively

 4. Pray together.
 If you're comfortable talking about it, discuss what you pray about.